lightvector/KataGo/docs/KataGoMethods.md

 **Add an auxiliary policy head that attempts to predict the policy target raised to power of (1/T) for some moderately large temperature T (and re-normalized to sum to 1).**

 Simply adding this auxiliary "soft" policy target also improves the learning of the original policy head, at least for KataGo.
 At first, this might seem a bit surprising.
-Why would predicting the the exact same data under just a simple transformation improve things?
+Why would predicting the exact same data under just a simple transformation improve things?

 As intuition, consider a policy target like: